adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 ![Imgur](http://i.imgur.com/fuCxWwb.jpg)

-We ended up staying at couchsurfing host that night in to Breckenridge.
+We ended up staying at a couchsurfing host that night in to Breckenridge.
 Our hosts were very friendly and we got to meet another couchsurfer who was also staying there.
 The next morning we were heading to Idaho Springs and had another big climb ahead of us.

 ![route](https://scontent.fsnc1-2.fna.fbcdn.net/v/t1.0-9/15107204_10207871355482022_2657380610141838567_n.jpg?oh=d12a9521b26b4dc887936105aabcd054&oe=58BA3A59)